jdoleary/Spellmasons/docs/TasksCurrent.md

 - AI Enhancement: Solve many enemies overkilling allied unit
 - Daily challenge
 - Idea: way to sacrifice health or mana to your ally
+- Reflect damage (reuse modified Fortify icon)
-- Content: Add Copy Soul vs capture soul.
+- **next** Content: Add Copy Soul vs capture soul.
 Capture soul should let you spawn them for no mana cost but they need to be below 25% health to be captured.
 Copy Soul gives you the summon card.
 - Refactor Bolt to "Soul Bind"